paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 - **LiteTest Test Reference** — Reference document for the Test API .

-The contributor documentation for the LiteTest internals for the Runner API and the Test API include:
+The contributor documentation for the LiteTest implementation internals for the Runner API and the Test API include:

 - **LiteTest Contributor Guide** — Versioning, documentation/coding guidelines, branching, testing, and CI/release check lists.

-- **LiteTest Runner Internal Guide** — Concepts, workflow, examples for the Runner API.
+- **LiteTest Runner Internal Guide** — Implementation concepts, architecture, and high-level design for the Runner API.

-- **LiteTest Runner Internal Reference** — Reference for the implementation for the Test API.
+- **LiteTest Runner Internal Reference** — Reference for the implementation of the Test API.

-- **LiteTest Test Internal Guide** — Concepts, workflow, examples for the Test API.
+- **LiteTest Test Internal Guide** — Implementation concepts, architecture, and high-level design for the Test API.

-- **LiteTest Test Internal Reference** — Reference for the implementation for the Test API.
+- **LiteTest Test Internal Reference** — Reference for the implementation of the Test API.
 </details>

 ## Repository Layout